-As part of our Women Out West series, Penrith Performing & Visual Arts brings you Women in the Performing Arts.
+As part of our Women Out West series, Penrith Performing & Visual Arts brings you a very special panel discussion: Women in the Arts.

-Our distinguished panel will discuss their creative practice and give us an insight into what it’s like to be a woman in the performing arts.
+Our distinguished panel of visual artists will discuss their creative practice and give us an insight into what it’s like to be a woman in the arts.
 There will also be an opportunity for audience participation with a Q&A.